Step 1: Focus on the stage you’re in

 Example: Akari would like to try some jobs before she picks one

 Akari used employment assistance funding in her NDIS plan to gain work experience in a supermarket.
-She soon discovered she loved working in the bakery section and her support worker is developing her skills to work more independently and gain paid employment.
+She soon discovered she loved working in the bakery section.
+Her support worker is developing Akari’s skills to work more independently and gain paid employment.

 Example: Adrian has a goal to get a part-time job

-Adrian wanted a job but he wasn’t sure:
+Adrian wants a job, but he wasn’t sure:

 - if he was ready